msearle5/xygos/docs/dungeon.rst

 strength.
 Being slow is dangerous!
 Try to avoid it as much as possible.

 Many objects found within the dungeon have special commands for their use.
-Wands must be aimed, devices must be used, cards must be run, and pills must be taken (or eaten).
+Zap guns must be aimed, devices must be used, cards must be run, and pills must be taken (or eaten).
 You may, in general, not only use items in your pack, but also items on the ground, if you are standing on top of them.
 At the beginning of the game all items are assigned a random 'flavor'.
 For